-Management will have broad discretion as to the use of the proceeds from this offering, if any, and may not use the proceeds effectively.
+Management will have broad discretion as to the use of the proceeds from this offering and the concurrent registered direct offering, and may not use the proceeds effectively.

-We currently anticipate that any net proceeds from this offering will be used for research and manufacturing related to our product candidates, working capital and general corporate purposes, which may include, without limitation, engaging in acquisitions or other business combinations.
-However, we have not determined the specific allocation of the net proceeds from this offering, if any, among these potential uses.
-Our management will have broad discretion as to the application of the net proceeds from this offering, if any, and could use them for purposes other than those contemplated at the time of this offering.
+We currently anticipate that the net proceeds from this offering and the concurrent registered direct offering will be used for research related to our product candidates, manufacturing of our products, working capital and general corporate purposes, which may include, without limitation, engaging in acquisitions or other business combinations.
+However, we have not determined the specific allocation of the net proceeds from this offering and the concurrent registered direct offering among these potential uses.
+Our management will have broad discretion as to the application of the net proceeds from this offering and the concurrent registered direct offering and could use them for purposes other than those contemplated at the time of this offering.
 Our management may use the net proceeds for corporate purposes that may not improve our financial condition or market value.

-If you purchase the common stock sold in this offering, you will experience immediate dilution as a result of this offering.
+If you purchase the common stock sold in this offering, you will experience immediate dilution as a result of this offering and the concurrent registered direct offering.

 Because the price per share of our common stock being offered may be higher than the book value per share of our common stock, you will suffer immediate substantial dilution in the net tangible book value of the common stock you purchase in this offering.
+See "Dilution" for a more detailed description of the dilution to new investors in this offering.